There are vast differences between the business phone systems of today and those from just a few years ago. Specifically, there are a lot of key

 Traditionally, business phone systems required onsite equipment and connection through a local phone provider.
 The hardware was expensive to purchase and additional features required additional equipment.
 It also required maintenance from time-to-time to keep the phone system up-to-date and running.
 As a company grew and needed new phone lines, they needed to purchase additional equipment.
 There weren’t many choices for the service, and there also weren’t many competitors.

-Below is a full comparison of Onsite Phone Systems vs. UCaaS:
+Below is a full comparison of the key differences between UCaaS and Onsite Phone Systems.

 ONSITE VS. UCAAS COMPARISON:

 |Upfront costs||Onsite solutions require high upfront costs in the form of capital (CAPEX) outlays for onsite switching equipment.
 This equipment must be stored, maintained, upgraded, and replaced from time-to-time.||Much lower cost of ownership that typically involves purchasing phones that will work with the UC solution.
 The switching equipment is hosted by your provider which also handles storage, maintenance, and upgrades on your behalf.|

 |Ongoing Maintenance||You are responsible for the expense related to ongoing maintenance cost.
 There are typically yearly maintenance fees plus you have to pay for a qualified phone technician to make any changes including moving a user to a different location.||Maintenance is the responsibility of your UCaaS service provider.
 There are no maintenance costs for you.
 Simple changes can be handled via an online web portal or by contacting the provider’s support team.|

 |Advantage: UCaaS due to no maintenance costs and ease of making simple changes|